-This catalog may be updated periodically at the discretion of the Campus Director
+This catalog may be updated periodically at the discretion of the Campus President

 The college catalog will be updated annually.
-Updates made to the catalog regarding educational programs, educational services, policies and procedures required to be included and/or updated, and are implemented before the scheduled annual updates, those changes will be reflected at the time they are made and will be provided to students via supplements and/or inserts accompanying the catalog.
+Updates made to the catalog regarding educational programs, educational services, policies and procedures required to be included and/or updated, and are implemented before the scheduled annual updates, those changes will be reflected at the time they are made.

-"Any questions a student may have regarding this catalog that have not been satisfactorily answered by the institution may be directed to the Bureau for Private Postsecondary Education at 2535 Capital Oaks Drive, Suite 400, Sacramento, CA 95833, www.bppe.ca.gov, toll-free phone number (888) 370-7589 or by fax (916) 263-1897."
+"Any student questions regarding this catalog that have not been satisfactorily answered by the institution may be directed to the Bureau for Private Postsecondary Education at 1747 North Market, Suite 225, Sacramento, CA 95834, www.bppe.ca.gov, toll-free phone number (888) 370-7589 or by fax (916) 263-1897."